If you're a fan of carrot cake, then you'll LOVE these soft, nutty & healthy breakfast cookies! Make a big batch and freeze them for on-the-go treats.

 - 1 cup finely shredded carrots

-- 2 tablespoon ground flaxseed + 5 tablespoons warm water
+- 2 tablespoons ground flaxseed + 5 tablespoons warm water

 - ½ cup almond butter